 My main contention is that, as per descriptive evolutionary ethics theory, morality is about survival.
 If a group has an ethical structure which is poorly suited to promote survival, then over a period of time, that group will eventually die out or be subsumed by a group whose ethical structure is better suited to survival.
 The lineages of members within a group who are less able to utilise the communal ethical structure to promote their own personal survival will also eventually die out.
 Therefore, eventually, you end up with only groups with ethical structures that promote survival and a preponderance of group members who are skilled at manipulating their group’s ethical structure.

 If we were to consider building a new ethical structure, or modifying an existing one, then we should be very careful to keep that in mind.
 There are examples of where such attempts have failed miserably.
 The Nazis tried to change their ethical structures to the extent that it would become acceptable, at least within the ruling elite, to sanction the destruction of whole classes of people (Jews, homosexuals, gypsies).
-This proved to be a disastrous modification to morality on their part, since sufficient numbers of people in the world decided that this as unacceptable and acted to eliminate the group.
+This proved to be a disastrous modification to morality on their part, since sufficient numbers of people in the world decided that this was unacceptable and they acted to eliminate the group (ie Nazis).